phemex/phemex-api-docs/Public-Spot-API-en.md

 ### Subscribe Wallet-Order messages

 WO subscription requires the session been authorized successfully.
 DataGW extracts the user information from the given token and sends WO messages back to client accordingly.
 0 or more latest WO snapshot messages will be sent to client immediately on subscription, and incremental messages will be sent for later updates.
-Each account snapshot contains a users' wallets and open / max 100 closed / max 100 filled order event message history.
+Each account snapshot contains a users' wallets and open / limited closed / limited filled order event message history.

 * Request